radiantearth/community-sprints/09262023-philadelphia-pa/agenda.md

 ### Remote Participation

+We aspire to make the sprint as accessible as possible to remote attendees while still making the in-person work as efficient as possible.
+In the agenda below, any session in **bold** will be a large group, hybrid session and it will be in the 'main' room (with a good video setup).
-We aspire to make the sprint as accessible as possible to remote attendees.
-Virtual attendees will have the option to work with other remote attendees, but the majority of the breakout groups will not be hybrid.
+As for small-group breakouts, the virtual attendees will have the option to work with other remote attendees, but **the majority of the breakout groups will not be hybrid**.
 Breakout groups and objectives will be determined each morning.
 At the end of each day, a full group, hybrid session will be held to report progress made during the day.
-In the agenda below any session in **bold** will be in the 'main' room and we be sure the video works.

 All Zoom links to join main room events will be placed here.